Skatteetaten/vagrant-hashistack-template/README.md

 > :bulb: If you found this in `fredrikhgrelland/vagrant-hashistack`, you may be interested in the separate repository [vagrant-hashistack-template](https://github.com/fredrikhgrelland/vagrant-hashistack-template/).
 > :warning: If you are reading this in your own repository, go to [If This Is in Your Own Repository](#if-this-is-in-your-own-repository)
+> :warning: There is a separate file `getting_started.md` that guides you through creating your first terraform module with this template

 ### Why Does This Exist?
  This template aims to standardize workflow for building and testing terraform-nomad-modules, using the [fredrikhgrelland/hashistack](https://github.com/fredrikhgrelland/vagrant-hashistack) vagrant-box.